Early Admissions Programs

 The Direct Admission program allows you to save your spot in the clinical year as a first-year Medical Laboratory Science student.

 Nutrition and Dietetics Accelerated Dietitian Nutritionist Program

 The Accelerated Dietitian Nutritionist Program provides a fast-track pathway for dietitian training and is only available to students in the Nutrition & Dietetics major.
 Students apply for this program in their second year of undergraduate studies.
 The program allows you to earn a bachelor's and master's degree in 5 years (normally would take 6 to 7 years) and includes the coursework and supervised practice internship necessary for you to become a Registered Dietitian Nutritionist (RDN).

-Physical Therapy High School Early Assurance Program
+Physical Therapy High School Early Assurance Pathway

-Physical Therapy Junior Early Assurance Program
+Physical Therapy Junior Early Assurance Pathway